 I am a cognitive therapist with a private practice in Highgate, North London.
-Here are some answers to the most common questions my clients ask me – if you need any more information or would like to arrange a session call me on 07766 704210, email email@example.com or use the Contact form.
+Here are some answers to the most common questions my clients ask me – if you need any more information or would like to arrange a session you can call me on 07766 704210, email firstname.lastname@example.org or use the Contact form.

 What happens in a session?

-In each subsequent session, which also lasts for 60 minutes, we will continue working on this issue.
+In each subsequent session, which also lasts for an hour, we will continue working on this issue.
 It's often helpful to focus on a particular moment when you felt stressed, say, or anxious, and look at everything you experienced in that moment.
 What were you thinking and feeling?
 What was happening in your body?
 What actions did you take?
 We can then explore which of these were unhelpful, and how to replace them with more helpful thoughts and behaviour in the future.

 I will then give you homework to do every day before we next meet.
 If you're stressed, this might be breathing exercises or ways of being more assertive with your boss, say, or a difficult colleague.
 Or if you are suffering from low mood, it might be trying some small, manageable ways of becoming more active throughout the week, or solving one of the problems you face.
 What makes cognitive therapy so effective is that you will learn exactly what you need to do to make significant changes – and I will support and encourage you to stick to your plan.